4 Working Distilleries in Dublin You Need to See

 This post may contain affiliate links.
 If you click on a link, I earn a little money at no extra cost to you.

-Best Websites to Plan Your Visit to Dublin
+Best Online Resources to Plan your Visit to Dublin

 The Teeling Distillery – A 200-Year-Old Family Story

-Descendants of Walter Teeling were now back in town.
-Two brothers, Jack and Stephen Teeling, opened a brand-new distillery in 2015 a few streets away from where the original Teeling distillery stood.
+Descendants of Walter Teeling are now back in town.
+Two brothers, Jack and Stephen Teeling, opened a brand-new distillery in 2015, just a few streets away from the site where the original Teeling distillery stood.

-Once inside, a guided tour took visitors through the fascinating history of the Teeling name.
-We were ushered into the belly of the beast, the scent of barley rushing up our noses.
-The first part of the whiskey making process was revealed here, as I followed the barley from tanks to fermenters being transformed from grains to a thick mixture.
+Once inside, a guided tour takes visitors through the fascinating history of the Teeling name.
+They are ushered into the belly of the beast, where the scent of barley immediately tickles the nostrils.
+The first part of the whiskey making process is revealed here, as visitors follow the barley from tanks to fermenters being transformed from grains to a thick mixture.

-The temperature rose suddenly as the group entered a second room where we found three massive copper pot stills, ‘’The Three Sisters’’, tenderly named after Jack Teeling’s daughters: Alison, Natalie and Rebecca.
-Inside their rounded bellies, the beer-like fermented mixture made from barley, water and yeast was being heated until the alcohol vaporized and condensed back into liquid.
+The surrounding temperature suddenly rises as you enter a second room with three massive copper pot stills, ‘’The Three Sisters’’, tenderly named after Jack Teeling’s daughters: Alison, Natalie and Rebecca.
+Inside their rounded bellies, the beer-like fermented mixture made from barley, water and yeast is heated until the alcohol vaporizes and condenses back into liquid.

 Copper pot stills, Teeling Distillery, Dublin